hackclub/hackclub/workshops/cli_app_with_nodejs/README.md

 ## What You've Learnt

-You've made a fully functional Node.js cli application, you've learnt how to easily parse command-line arguments using `yargs` and to make cool help messages, and you learnt how to use`axion` to work with APIs, and you upped your `Node.js` skills!
+You've made a fully functional Node.js cli application, you've learnt how to easily parse command-line arguments using `yargs` and to make cool help messages, and you learnt how to use`axios` to work with APIs, and you upped your `Node.js` skills!

 Next, you can learn how to [publish](https://workshops.hackclub.com/firstnpmpackage/) your first npm package!